kraneesh/OpenCQRS/docs/Queries.md

 }
 ```

-And finally, get the result using the query sender using the ISender interface:
+And finally, get the result using the the ISender interface:

 ```C#
 var query = new GetSomething { Id = 123 };